-- 35. Click on the ADD PERSON tool and then click inside the "Population" window to add an individual to your population.
+- [26.3] Record the zygote genotype frequencies. - [26.4] Advance the population to the juvenile stage and record the genotype frequencies in the third row of the table.
+Click on the STOP button. - [27] Click on the ADD PERSON tool and then click inside the "Population" window to add an individual to your population.
 By default, the ADD PERSON tool adds a juvenile of genotype MM.
 If you want to add an individual with a different genotype, add an MM individual and then click on the SELECT tool.
 Double click on that individual to open a Trait Editor window.
-In the Genotype menu, select one of the three possible genotypes. - 36.
-Add several MM juveniles to your population, keeping an eye on the genotype frequencies as you do so.
-When you are done adding juveniles, record the new genotype frequencies in the fourth row of the table above. - 37.
-Click on GO to restart the simulation.
-Advance the population to the adult stage and record the genotype frequencies.
-Finally, advance the population to the gene pool stage and record the ending allele frequencies.
-Are the ending frequencies different from the starting frequencies?
+In the Genotype menu, select one of the three possible genotypes. - [28] Add several MM juveniles to your population, keeping an eye on the genotype frequencies as you do so.

+- [28.1] When you are done adding juveniles, record the new genotype frequencies in the fourth row of the table above. - [28.2] Click on GO to restart the simulation.
+Advance the population to the adult stage and record the genotype frequencies. - [28.3] Finally, advance the population to the gene pool stage and record the ending allele frequencies. - [28.4] Are the ending frequencies different from the starting frequencies?
 Why?

 We have also assumed that all individuals in the population survive to reproduce.
 You can violate this assumption by using the DELETE tool to kill adults of one genotype or another.

-First, set the initial frequency of M to a fairly high value, such as 0.8 or 0.9.
-Record the value you chose in the first row of the table at right.
-Reset the simulation and click the GO button.
-Use the $(p+q)^2$ button to move from gene pool to zygotes.
-Record the zygote allele frequencies.
-Advance the population to the juvenile stage and record the juvenile genotype frequencies.
+- [29] First, set the initial frequency of M to a fairly high value, such as 0.8 or 0.9. - [29.1] Record the value you chose in the first row of the table at right. - [29.2] RESET the simulation and click the GO button.
+Use the (p+q)2 button to move from gene pool to zygotes.
+Record the zygote genotype frequencies.